How to Enroll

 To enroll for health and welfare benefits, complete the enrollment form and return it to the address on the form, along with the required documents for your dependents.

 To cover your spouse, you will need to submit a spousal affidavit, included in your enrollment materials, indicating whether your spouse has the option to enroll in other group medical coverage through a current employer.

 If your spouse has the option to enroll in other group medical coverage but does not elect it and continues to have the Fund’s medical plan as primary coverage, you will need to pay a $300 monthly spousal premium.
 An invoice with payment information will be mailed to you.

-If your spouse does not have the option to enroll in other group medical coverage or is enrolled in his or her employer’s health plan as primary and in the Fund’s health care plans as secondary, you will not be required to pay a monthly spousal premium, as long as you complete the Spousal Affidavit.
+If your spouse does not have the option to enroll in other group medical coverage or is enrolled in his or her employer’s health plan as primary coverage and in the Fund’s health care plans as secondary coverage, you will not be required to pay a monthly spousal premium, as long as you complete the spousal affidavit.

-If you certify that your spouse does not have the option to enroll in other group coverage and enroll him or her in the Fund’s medical plan, then later it is determined that your spouse was or had the option to enroll in other group medical coverage, you will need to pay the $300 monthly spousal premium for each month it should have been applied, plus you may have to pay the Trust Fund back for any benefits that were improperly paid for your spouse.
+If you certify that your spouse does not have the option to enroll in other group medical coverage and you enroll him or her in the Fund’s medical plan, then it is later determined that your spouse was enrolled or had the option to enroll in other group medical coverage, you will need to pay the $300 spousal monthly premium for each month it should have been applied.
+Additionally, you may have to pay the Fund back for any benefits that were improperly paid for your spouse.

 You can make changes each year to your coverage elections during open enrollment.

 - Review your current plan elections and covered dependents